-- Since the late-1970s, thyroid cancer incidence rates have more than doubled (132% increase) in Great Britain.
+- Since the late 1970s, thyroid cancer incidence rates have more than doubled (149% increase) in Great Britain.
 The increase is larger in females (164% increase) than in males (152% increase).

 - In Europe, around 53,000 new cases of thyroid cancer were estimated to have been diagnosed in 2012.
 The UK incidence rate is 11th lowest in Europe for males and 15th lowest for females.